Stay marketing and tech-savvy. Get the latest in martech - subscribe to MarTech Today.

 Adobe Analytics, for instance, resides as the core of that company’s Experience Cloud, while AgilOne has positioned itself as a customer data platform that unifies first-party profiles into cross-channel IDs.

-AT Internet is supporting the European Union’s upcoming General Data Privacy Regulation (GDPR), and ClickFox is launching standalone apps that provide specific functions at a lower cost, such as one that identifies the most important steps in a customer journey to reach a sale.
+AT Internet is supporting the European Union’s upcoming General Data Protection Regulation (GDPR), and ClickFox is launching standalone apps that provide specific functions at a lower cost, such as one that identifies the most important steps in a customer journey to reach a sale.

 IBM’s Customer Experience Analytics Suite could have a bright future working with Watson, the company’s famous supercomputing system, while Optimove and Thunderhead were highlighted for their intuitive user interfaces.